RicardoAzuul/OGD-front-end-developer-assignment/README.md

 End with an example of getting some data out of the system or using it for a little demo

-## Running the tests

-npm test will run a few tests to see if everything is ready for production:
-- check if the API server is running by seeing if it returns data
-- check if the HTML file is present in the build folder and being served by the Express server by doing an HTTP request for it
-- check if the CSS file is present in the build folder and being served by the Express server by doing an HTTP request for it
-- check if the JS file is present in the build folder and being served by the Express server by doing an HTTP request for it

 ### Break down into end to end tests